Wallas Eaton

 Wallas Eaton (18 February 1917 – 3 November 1995), sometimes credited as Wallace Eaton or Wallis Eaton, was an English film, radio, television and theatre actor.
 He is perhaps best remembered for his voice roles between 1949 and 1960 in the BBC radio-comedy serial Take It from Here.

 Early life

-Eaton was born in Leicester, Leicestershire, England.
-He was educated at the Alderman Newton School, and later would read History and English at Christ's College, Cambridge.
+Eaton was born in Leicester, Leicestershire.
+He was educated at the Alderman Newton's School, and later would read History and English at Christ's College, Cambridge.
 Eaton joined the Army in 1940, and served with distinction during World War II, eventually becoming a major in charge of a searchlight battery.

-Acting career
+Career

 His first stage appearance was at the Theatre Royal in his home town of Leicester in 1936.
 Three years later he made his London debut playing the small part of the Announcer in Auden and Isherwood's The Ascent of F6 at the Old Vic.
 The following year Eaton played the Second Priest in Eliot's Murder in the Cathedral in 1940 and he followed this with what was his first comedy role, in The Body Was Well Nourished by Sidney Gilliat and Frank Launder.